The number most buyers shop last

 Points — paying upfront to lower the rate

 A discount point (often just “point”) is a fee you pay the lender at closing in exchange for a lower interest rate over the life of the loan.
-One point typically equals 1% of the loan amount and lowers the rate by roughly 0.25 percentage points — though the actual buy-down ratio varies by lender and by current market conditions.
+One point typically equals 1% of the loan amount and lowers the rate by roughly 0.25 percentage points; the exact rate reduction per point varies by lender and by current market conditions, so confirm the trade on the loan estimate before signing.

 The trade is a closing-cost dollar for a lower monthly payment.
 It’s worth it only if you keep the loan long enough for the monthly savings to repay the upfront cost.